wizeline/tea/site/catalog/WELCOME.md

 plain: true
 ```

-**Wizeline Tea** is a design system created to ease, accelerate, and standardize
+**Wizeline Tea** is a design system created to ease, accelerate and standardize
 designs for HTML interfaces that are developed under the Wizeline brand.

 As a developer or a designer, you can use these custom components to: